Liron-Berger/chip8-emulator/README.md

 cargo run <path_to_rom>
 ```

 ## Known Bugs

-- [ ] In pong - the points of the first player are not updating.
+- [X] In pong - the points of the first player are not updating.

 ## Possible future features
 - [ ] Sound Driver
 - [ ] Changing the GUI to WebAssembly using Yew
+- [X] Debug mode
+- [ ] Support for breakpoints

 ## Resources
 These are the resources used in order to develop the project:
 - https://doc.rust-lang.org/book/ - for learning Rust on the way
 - http://devernay.free.fr/hacks/chip8/C8TECH10.HTM - great technical reference for chip8